 - Share your website redesign on social.

-- Write blog posts or record video on what you learned in your relaunch or ways to use the new site and its functionality.
+- Write blog posts or record videos on what you learned in your relaunch or ways to use the new site and its functionality.

 - Keep an eye on the number of pages indexed.
 You should see a decrease (in future weeks) as the search engines crawl the new pages.